Nikolai Dimidyuk: Higher commands

 Having been rated as suitable for higher commands, in 1979 Dimidyuk was appointed deputy commander of the Missile Troops and Artillery in the North Caucasus Military District.
 During his time in this post, he oversaw training and exercises, and the testing and introduction of the OTR-23 Oka missile system.
 After a year as deputy commander, Dimidyuk was appointed commander of the Missile Troops and Artillery of the 29th Army, based in the Transbaikal Military District.
 He again concentrated on training and supply for his units, with the result that in the competitions of the Far Eastern-based missile brigades, the 29th Army's 103rd Rocket Brigade took first place.
 From 1982 until 1986 Dimidyuk served as chief of staff of the Missile Troops and Artillery of the Far Eastern Military District.
 During this period he also studied as an external student at the Military Academy of the General Staff of the Armed Forces, graduating in 1986.
 Following this he was appointed commander of the Missile Troops and Artillery in the Transbaikal Military District.
 Again, units under his command distinguished themselves in intra-service competitions.

 Commander of the Missile Troops and Artillery

 Promoted to major general of artillery on 3 February 1984, then to lieutenant general on 17 February 1988, Dimidyuk rose to be commander of the Soviet Missile Troops and Artillery in October 1991, and then briefly of the Missile Troops and Artillery of the Ground Forces of the Commonwealth of Independent States, and finally of the Russian Missile Troops and Artillery following the dissolution of the Soviet Union in December that year.
-During this time he oversaw significant reform and restructuring of his branch, as the Russian armed forces were reconstituted along new lines.
+During this time he oversaw significant reform and restructuring of his branch, as the Russian Armed Forces established to replace the Soviet Armed Forces and reconstituted along new lines.